Could MCA Scam You? - Don't be Fooled by Shinny Objects!

-It was later sold to Truckers Voice in Court (TVC) Marketing, which was founded by Virgil Coffee, who was the father of the former Secretary of State of Oklahoma, Glenn Coffee.
+It was later sold to Truckers Voice in Court (TVC) Marketing, which was founded by Virgil Coffee, the father of Glenn Coffee who is the former Secretary of State of Oklahoma.

 MCA provides roadside assistance through direct sales.

-These services are similar to the services offered by AAA, but members are encouraged to recruit their friends and family into MCA, as well.
+These services are similar to the services offered by AAA.

 MCA Service Reviews

 As with any business, there are people who have positive experiences and people who have negative experiences.